Answering the Application Questions

 Q. What if I am unable or unwilling to do a video?

-A. Submission of an application video is strongly recommended.
-However, any applicant who is unable or unwilling to appear on video may instead answer the question prompt in writing (no more than one page, single spaced, 12 pt. font), and upload it to the online application.
+A. No problem.
+Any applicant who is unable or unwilling to appear on video may instead answer the question prompt in writing (no more than one page, single spaced, 12 pt. font), and upload it to the online application.

 Q. Where and how should I record my video?